HOLMS-lib/holms-lib.github.io/index.md

 # A HOL Light Library for Modal Systems

-This website gives a brief overview of our [HOLMS library](https://github.com/HOLMS-lib/HOLMS).
+This website gives a brief overview of our [HOLMS library](https://github.com/HOLMS-lib/HOLMS) for the [HOL Light](https://hol-light.github.io/) theorem prover.

 ## Principal definitions and theorems